Bayesian Learning via Q-Exponential Process: THE -EXPONENTIAL PROCESS

 \section{THE $Q$-EXPONENTIAL PROCESS}

-To generalize $\EC_d(\bmu, \bC, g)$ to a valid stochastic process, we need to choose proper $g$ such that the resulting distribution satisfies two conditions of Kolmogorov' extensition theorem \citep{Oksendal_2003}: \begin{enumerate} \item {\bf Exchangeability} The joint distribution needs to be invariant under finite permutations, i.e. for any finite $d$ and permutation, $p(\bu_{1:d}) = p(\bu_{\pi(1:d)})$. \item {\bf Consistency} The underlying distribution must be consistent, which means that the marginal distribution of any collection of the random variables belongs to the same distribution family as the original distribution, i.e. $p(\bu_1) = \int p(\bu_1, \bu_2)d\bu_2$. \end{enumerate}
+To generalize $\EC_d(\bmu, \bC, g)$ to a valid stochastic process, we need to choose proper $g$ such that the resulting distribution satisfies two conditions of Kolmogorov extension theorem \citep{Oksendal_2003}: \begin{thm}[Kolmogorov's Extension] For all $t_1,\cdots,t_k\in T$, $k\in\mbN$ let $\nu_{t_1,\cdots,t_k}$ be probability measures on $\mbR^{nk}$ satisfying